Rinzler78/docker.idena-node/README.md

 -- Replace idenaClientPassword by the desired password of the account.

 Then validate and launch the container.

+## Support
+Please consider donating to 0x3fc4e0d8dcc6d767eb5381abe89f52cad874a8e5 if you are satisfied

 Hav fun !! ;)